dariyoka/Landing-page/README.md

 # Landing-page
-This is a part of Odin Project
+This is a part of Odin Project's Landing Page project